bbauska/JS-svg/README.md

 let increment = gridSize / rows;
 </pre>

-Next comes our loop.
-Instead of starting with the y coordinate in the outer loop, we're going to start with the x coordinate.
+<p>Next comes our loop.
+Instead of starting with the y coordinate in the
+outer loop, we're going to start with the x coordinate.
 What this will do is construct our grid from top to bottom and then left to right.
-In other words, we'll fill out our columns first rather than the rows, which will allow our noise values to flow in a downward motion.
+In other words, we'll fill out our columns first rather than the rows, which will allow our noise values to flow in a downward motion.</p>

-Within the loop, we'll fetch our noise value using the noise.get() method, passing in the nX and nY values we initialized earlier.
+<p>Within the loop, we'll fetch our noise value using the noise.get()
+method, passing in the nX and nY values we initialized earlier.</p>

 <pre>
 // <i>Create the noise matrix.</i>